ifgi/optimetaPortal/README.md

 Geospatial discovery of research articles based on open metadata.
 The OPTIMETA Portal is part of the OPTIMETA project (<https://projects.tib.eu/optimeta>) and relies on the spatial and temporal metadata collected for scientific papers with the OPTIMETA Geo Plugin for Open Journal Systems ([OJS](https://pkp.sfu.ca/ojs/)) published at <https://github.com/TIBHannover/optimetaGeo>.

+## Configuration

+All configuration is done via the file `optimetaPortal/settings.py`.
+Configurations that need to be changed for different installations and for deployment are also exposed as environment variables.
+The names of these environment variables start with `OPTIMAP_`.
+The settings files loads these from a file `.env` stored in the same location as `settings.py`, or from the environment the server is run it.
+A complete list of existing parameters is provided in the file `optimetaPortal/.env.example`.

 ## Run with Docker

 ```bash